saabgeek04/SystemsSAC/README.md

 - Ardupilot control module
 - GPS module
 - Telemetry/control TX/RX system
-- Sonar/IR for obstical avoidance (maybe)
+- Sonar/IR for obstacle avoidance (maybe)

 See [This Section](/journal/ROVER.md#navigation-computers) for which exact bits I used and why.